-The servo amplifiers used in the setup are PWM types with closed current control loop.
-The commutation is done with the help of the position encoder or with hall sensors [15], [16].
+In the setup the peak current is adjusted to 10A.
+The PWM works with a switching frequency of 9.5kHz.
+The current loop bandwidth is specified with 1kHz.
 The dynamics of the servo amplifier will not be considered as they play a minor role in the dynamics of the whole system.

-3 System Modeling
+3 System Analysis and Modeling

 Two types of position dependent disturbances are considered: cogging force and force ripple.
 Cogging is a magnetic disturbance force that is caused by attraction between permanent magnets and translator.
 The force depends on the relative position of the translator with respect to the magnets, and it is independent of the motor current.
-Force ripple is an electro-magnetic effect and causes a periodic variation of the force constant c{φ} .
+Force ripple is an electromagnetic effect and causes a periodic variation of the force constant c{φ} .
 Force ripple occurs only if the motor current is different from zero, and its absolute value depends on the required thrust force and the relative position of the translator to the stator.
 Both disturbances are periodic functions of the position.
-[9]
+[8]